Supreme Court of the United States in fiction: The Outer Limits

+The West Wing

-In political drama series, plotlines have tended to focus more on the appointment of justices as a political exercise, and on machinations involving the personal lives and predilictions of justices or nominees.
-For example, The West Wing involved frequent discussions or depictions of fictional past and present Supreme Court justices.
+The West Wing involved frequent discussions or depictions of fictional past and present Supreme Court justices.
 Two episodes ("The Short List" in 1999, and "Celestial Navigation" in 2000) center on the nomination of "Roberto Mendoza," played by Edward James Olmos, as the first Hispanic Justice.
 At the opening of the episode "Celestial Navigation", Mendoza has been arrested for drunk driving and resisting arrest.
 Sam Seaborn stresses that Mendoza doesn't drink alcohol, telling C. J. Cregg that Mendoza was arrested for "driving while being Hispanic".
 The sergeant on duty tells Sam that Mendoza's driving was faulty, and that he wasn't sure that Mendoza hadn't been drinking alcohol.
 Sam responds by informing the officers that Mendoza has a chronic illness that would render any significant drinking fatal.
 Mendoza expresses frustration at how he'd been treated by the police, having been searched and handcuffed in front of his wife and nine-year old son.
 Mendoza vowed to use the criminal justice system to acquit himself, instead of letting the White House get him out, but is persuaded that he could make a much bigger difference on the Supreme Court, and that he would be unable to be confirmed by the U.S. Senate if the story circulates.
 Mendoza agrees to be released and the officers' apologize to Mendoza and to his son, with the incident remaining off the record.

 Writing for the Daily Bruin, Alex Driscoll praised the focus on Mendoza's being racially profiled.
 Driscoll writes that while Mendoza was released quietly and quickly, many cases of a victim being racially profiled do not have the same outcome.
 She praises Sorkin for providing attention to the point that race can matter more than guilt or innocence in determining how a suspect is treated by police, and notes that most suspects in this case will not have powerful members of the U.S. government to bail them out, that forms of protest similar to Mendoza's refusing of a breathalyzer test have spread across the United States.

 A third episode, "The Supremes" in 2004, dealt with the issue of preserving ideological balance on the Court.
 The President makes a deal with the Republican Congress to simultaneously appoint a very liberal judge "Evelyn Baker Lang" (played by Glenn Close) as the Court's first female Chief Justice, and a very conservative judge, "Christopher Mulready" (played by William Fichtner) as an Associate Justice.
 The 2000 episode "Take This Sabbath Day" also opened with a scene depicting the Court's main chamber.